berry-cs/sinbad/tutorials/racket/bikeshare2-trips.md

         ;;  - "Customer"
         ;;  - (make-subscriber String Number)

-   Finish this off with a structure definition, interpretation, etc.
+   Finish this off with a structure definition, interpretation, template, etc.

 3. A `trip` has a start and end *location*, duration in minutes, and user.
 Note that trips will contain nested structures: `loc`s and, often, `subscriber`s.
 Remember how references in the types comment should relate to something in the template for the data definition.
 Here's an example of a piece of data: